 This is where a two-stage carve comes in handy.
 Some of the objects are large enough to be carved with a wide bit, which minimizes your carving time, but there are still some parts that would be better carved with a small bit.
-Using the small bit to carve the entire project would take a lot time.
-Additionally, subjecting delicate bits to this much use increases the likelihood that the delicate bit could break.
+Using the small bit to carve the entire project would take a lot of time.
+Additionally, subjecting delicate bits to this much use increases the likelihood that they could break.

-Let's take a look at what our toolpaths will be for this job.
+Let's take a look at what our toolpaths for this carve.
 You can check this by clicking the “Simulate” button.

-For two-stage carves, the “Simulate” feature will give you two sets of toolpaths.
-The first set of toolpaths, as indicated by the light blue toolpath lines and the red machine lines, are the paths that your roughing (larger) bit will take.
+For two-stage carves, the “Simulate” feature gives you two sets of toolpaths.
+The first set of toolpaths—indicated by the light blue toolpath lines and the red machine lines—are the paths that your roughing (larger) bit will take.
 Your machine will make these carves first, so make sure that you have the roughing bit in your collet before beginning your carve!

-The second set of paths, indicated by the dark blue toolpaths and green machine lines.
-These are the paths your detail bit will make when the roughing paths are completed.
+The second set of paths are indicated by the dark blue toolpaths and green machine lines.
+These are the paths your detail bit will make after the roughing paths are completed.

 In the “Choose Pass Type” section, you’ll see that there are two options: Roughing Pass and Detail Pass.
 As mentioned previously, we always want to start with the largest possible bit.
 In this case, that is the roughing path.
 Select “Roughing Pass” and click “Continue.”

 You will be asked to confirm your bit size.
-Make sure that the bit selected here is the same as the one chosen for your first bit.
-In this case, that is the 1/4" bit.
+Make sure that the bit selected here is the same as the one chosen for your first bit (in this case, the 1/4" bit).
 After checking to make sure you have the proper roughing bit installed in your machine’s spindle, click “Confirm Bit” to move through the rest of the process.

-Go through the walkthrough as normal, and complete the first part of the carve with the roughing bit.
-Your machine should bring your spindle back to the home position.
+Go through the walkthrough and complete the first part of the carve with the roughing bit.
+Your machine will bring your spindle back to the home position.

 This is the trickiest part of completing a two-stage carve.
 Turn off your spindle.
 In Easel, click the “Carve” button again to open the walkthrough.
-Use the machine controls to raise your z-axis high enough remove the roughing bit from the collet.
+Use the machine controls to raise your Z-axis high enough to remove the roughing bit from the collet.

 Once the bit is raised enough to remove it, use the machine controller to lock the motors.

 In Easel, confirm that your cut settings (depth per pass, feed rate, etc.) are correct for the detail pass.
-If you are using custom cut settings, then you need to change the settings to match the detail bit instead of the roughing pass bit.
-You risk breaking bits if you keep the same cut settings for the detail bit that you had in place for the roughing bit.
-We are working on Easel enhancements that allow for separate settings for each bit, but for the time being it must be done manually.
+If you are using custom cut settings, you need to change the settings to match the detail bit instead of the roughing pass bit.
+You risk breaking bits if you use the same cut settings for the detail bit that you used for the roughing bit.
+We are working on Easel enhancements that allow for separate settings for each bit, but for the time being, it must be done manually.

 Once your machine is set up and the cut settings are confirmed, you're ready to continue carving!
-Go through the carve walkthrough again, but this time make sure you select “detail bit” from the settings.
+Go through the carve walkthrough again but this time select “detail bit” from the settings.